HowardLee2022/E-commerce-Challenge/README.md

 - install insominia

 ## Usage
+- Start mysql and create db by runing Schema.sql
+- Seed the db by running npm run seed
 - Start application by running nodemon or node server.js
 - Open insomnia
 - View roles by using GET and the file path